MandarRKhatavkar/TED-Talks-views-Prediction/README.md

 ## Target Variable
 * 'views': Count of views

+<h2>Feature Engineering</h2>
+Features like all_speakers, occupations, about_speakers are first filled with with a value as ‘most frequent’ where Nan was present.
+After that, these features are converted to a dictionary representation from a string of dictionary representation and counted the element so we can create numerical features In this stage we created new numerical features from categorical feature data.

+We created these following features:<br>

+* total_available_lang : number of available languages for video
+* total_related_talks : number of related talks
+* all_speakers_count : number of all speakers in the talk
+* total_topics : number of topic covered in a talk
+* occupation_count : number of occupations of speaker

 <h2>Conclusion</h2>
 The main objective was to build a predictive model, which could help in predicting the views of the videos uploaded on the TEDx website.